 Defining an ideal customer is the first step to any successful brand strategy.
 Brands and retailers willing to share sales data with each other can use it to identify their target customer base (or current customer majority) and then collaborate on how best to reach that base.
 Effective targeting paves the way for a more personal customer experience that will help brands stand out in a crowded marketplace.

 When retailers and brands use shared data to make purchasing decisions, brands are more likely to be on the shelves of a retailer with the same targeted (or current majority) demographics, creating efficiency for both parties.
-Brands and retailers will confidently invest in products that appeal to their shared target demographic, increasing brand recognition and loyalty, which in turn increases revenue.
+Brands and retailers will confidently invest in products and cannabis product branding that appeal to their shared target demographic, increasing brand recognition and loyalty, which in turn increases revenue.
 When brands and retailers collaborate on shared sales and customer data, improved branding follows.

-Improved Retail Synergy
+Improved Cannabis Retail Synergy